 Many times fixture or water lines have shut off valves if the water is caused by broken pipes or fixtures.
 Because knowing ahead of time where your shut off valves are located are an important step to homeowners knowing how to handle emergencies.
 Shut off valves are standard and many times can be found in a number of places depending on what is leaking.
 Also, for main water supply lines, the valve is normally where the water line comes into the house.

 Unplug any electronics or remove any electrical items that may come into contact with water.
 For larger water damages, we recommend to immediately shut down the power to the damaged area via the breaker box if you can safely access it.
 Immediately turn off the power at the breaker panel if the water is close to any electrical outlets or switches.
 Do NOT walk through standing water that is up to the height of outlets or if any plugged-in electrical device is on the floor.
+During these emergencies, you can also immediately contact any electrician near you who offers professional and reliable services.
+If you do not have their email address or phone number, you can search for one online.
+For example, you could type in keywords such as “electrician Werribee” or any other place near where you live.

 Extracting water and drying out structure and contents by getting a restoration company involved is a major step to preventing further damage!
 Certified water damage technicians have been thoroughly trained by certification firms like the IICRC.
 They also have the experience needed to address water damage correctly.
 While you are waiting for the restoration company to arrive, begin documenting the damages with many photographs and videos.
+If you don’t know how to find a restoration company, just type into a search engine ‘restoration water damage company near me‘ and you should be able to find one in your local area.

 After 72 hours, if water damage is unresolved, consult with a mold professional.
 Also, water damage restoration companies that use standard water restoration practices after the 72 hours risk spreading mold spores throughout your home.
 Mold is easily airborne and must be handled carefully.
 Use a certified professional.